aschootemeijer/calc_stock_annual_return/README.md

 ## Investment Performance Analyzer (annual return with XIRR Method)

 This project calculates the annualized return (**XIRR**) of an investment portfolio based on transaction data.
 Making use of my astrophysics background, I developed this tool to apply numerical optimization methods to financial datasets.
-As a benchmark, this code also provides the annualized return had the same amount at the same dates been invested in the S&P500.
+This code also provides a benchmark annualized return for a scenario where the same amount had been invested in the S&P500 at the same dates.

 ### 🌠 Result Highlight
 My investment strategy is picking a combination of momentum and value stocks.
 Starting in October 2024, 61 investments were done into 36 different stocks and etfs.
 The investments, which are real investments, are in the csv in this folder, but normalized to €100 for the first investment for privacy reasons.